Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Introduction

-\paragraph{\bf Acknowledgement} I am grateful to Professor Bill Minicozzi for his helpful suggestions and comments.
+I am grateful to Professor Bill Minicozzi for his helpful suggestions and comments.
 I am grateful to Zhichao Wang for helpful discussions.
 I want to thank Qiang Guang for reading an early version of this paper and his suggestions and comments.
+I am grateful to the anonymous referee's valuable suggestions and comments.